amritasuresh/amrita_suresh_new.github.io/_pages/cv.md

 ## Currently

-I'm a first year PhD student at the LSV, ENS Paris Saclay.
+I'm a second year PhD student at the LSV, ENS Paris Saclay.
 I am working on analysing underapproximations for the verification of distributed systems which communicate asynchronously via buffers of unbounded size.

-## Employment

-`2016-2017`
-__Intuit, Inc.__ Software Engineer (QuickBooks Online and Intuit Online Payroll)

 ## Education